 (c) when applicable as regards point (b), provide adequate collateralisation by way of corresponding margin calls by means of sufficient eligible assets or cash.
+The mobilisation of cash as collateral may also be initiated by an NCB in accordance with Article 11 of Guideline (EU) 2024/3129 (ECB/2024/22).

-2. With regard to liquidity-absorbing reverse transactions and liquidity-absorbing foreign exchange swaps for monetary policy purposes, counterparties shall:

-- (a) transfer a sufficient amount of cash to settle the amounts they have been allotted in the relevant liquidity absorbing operation; - (b) ensure adequate collateralisation of the operation until its maturity; - (c) when applicable as regards point (b), provide adequate collateralisation by way of corresponding margin calls by means of sufficient eligible assets or cash.

-3. The failure to meet the requirements referred to in paragraphs 1 and 2 shall be sanctioned, as applicable, under Articles 154 to 157.
+- 2. With regard to liquidity-absorbing reverse transactions and liquidity-absorbing foreign exchange swaps for monetary policy purposes, counterparties shall: - (a) transfer a sufficient amount of cash to settle the amounts they have been allotted in the relevant liquidity absorbing operation; - (b) ensure adequate collateralisation of the operation until its maturity; - (c) when applicable as regards point (b), provide adequate collateralisation by way of corresponding margin calls by means of sufficient eligible assets or cash. - 3.
+The failure to meet the requirements referred to in paragraphs 1 and 2 shall be sanctioned, as applicable, under Articles 154 to 157.